 Alexandra is frequently quoted in the media on matters related to gender violence and other civil rights issues.
 She is the author of Sexual Justice: Supporting Victims, Ensuring Due Process, and Resisting the Conservative Backlash (Metropolitan Books/Henry Holt 2021) and the co-editor, with Rachel Kauder Nalebuff, of The Feminist Utopia Project: 57 Visions of a Wildly Better Future (The Feminist Press 2015).
 She has written for publications including the New York Times, the Washington Post, the New Yorker, the Nation, the Atlantic, the American Prospect, and Dissent.
 She is also the author of A Tale of Two Title IXs: Title IX Reverse Discrimination Law and Its Trans-Substantive Implications for Civil Rights, 55 U.C.
 Davis L. Rev. 754 (2021), with Dana Bolger and Sejal Singh; Against Taking Rape “Seriously”: The Case Against Mandatory Referral Laws for Campus Gender Violence, 53 Harv.
 C.R.-C.L.
 L. Rev. 131 (2018); A Rising Tide: Learning about Fair Process from Title IX, 66 J. Legal Educ.
 822 (2017); and “Rape-Adjacent”: Imagining Legal Responses to Nonconsensual Condom Removal, 32 Colum.
 J. Gender & L. 183 (2017), which inspired a new California civil remedy and proposed federal legislation.

 Alexandra is admitted to practice law in the District of Columbia and New York.
-She is also admitted to the bars of the U.S. Supreme Court; the U.S. Courts of Appeals for the Third, Fourth, Sixth, Eighth, Ninth, Eleventh, and D.C.
+She is also admitted to the bars of the U.S. Supreme Court; the U.S. Courts of Appeals for the Second, Third, Fourth, Sixth, Seventh, Eighth, Ninth, Eleventh, and D.C.
 Circuits; and the U.S. District Court for the District of D.C.